cast-org/figuration/docs/4.0.0-alpha.5/components/media-object.md

 ---
 layout: docs
 title: Media Object
+description: The media object helps build complex and repetitive components where some media is positioned alongside content that doesn't wrap around said media.
 group: components
 ---

-The media object helps build complex and repetitive components where some media is positioned alongside content that doesn't wrap around said media.

 ## Contents
 {:.no_toc}